DFLLinton/Fintek-Test/README.md

 # HTML / CSS code test #

+You can view a live preview of my work <a href="https://dfllinton.github.io/Fintek-Test/">here</a>

 This is a short code test for front-end developers at Fintek Software.

 Please look at the "Crowdfunding box.PNG" image in this directory.
 Your task is to recreate this image using HTML and CSS.